Decompression sickness: Signs and symptoms

 While bubbles can form anywhere in the body, DCS is most frequently observed in the shoulders, elbows, knees, and ankles.
 Joint pain ("the bends") accounts for about 60% to 70% of all altitude DCS cases, with the shoulder being the most common site for altitude and bounce diving, and the knees and hip joints for saturation and compressed air work.
 Neurological symptoms are present in 10% to 15% of DCS cases with headache and visual disturbances being the most common symptom.
 Skin manifestations are present in about 10% to 15% of cases.
 Pulmonary DCS ("the chokes") is very rare in divers and has been observed much less frequently in aviators since the introduction of oxygen pre-breathing protocols.
 The table below shows symptoms for different DCS types.

 Frequency

 The relative frequencies of different symptoms of DCS observed by the U.S. Navy are as follows:

 Onset

-Although onset of DCS can occur rapidly after a dive, in more than half of all cases symptoms do not begin to appear for at least an hour.
+Although the onset of DCS can occur rapidly after a dive, in more than half of all cases, symptoms do not begin to appear for at least an hour.
 In extreme cases, symptoms may occur before the dive has been completed.
-The U.S. Navy and Technical Diving International, a leading technical diver training organization, have published a table that documents time to onset of first symptoms.
+The U.S. Navy and Technical Diving International, a leading technical diver training organization, have published a table that documents the time to onset of first symptoms.
 The table does not differentiate between types of DCS, or types of symptom.